The Aviva MyLifeIncome III has been rebranded to the Singlife Flexi Income.

 You shall receive the following in your Yearly Income payout:

 - Guaranteed Cash Benefit (0.95% of the Sum Assured); and

 - Any non-guaranteed Cash Bonus

-As with most endowment policies, you can choose to receive the Yearly Income from Aviva or choose to invest this amount back with the company.
-However, the reinvestment interest rate is non-guaranteed and is set by Aviva.
+As with most endowment policies, you can choose to receive the Yearly Income from Singlife or choose to invest this amount back with the company.
+However, the reinvestment interest rate is non-guaranteed and is set by Singlife.

 If you have paid your policy’s single premium with your SRS, the Yearly Income payout will also be paid back to your SRS account.

 Naturally, there will no longer be any Yearly Income paid out at the earliest of when the insured person passes away, is diagnosed with a terminal illness (TI), or policy termination.
 However, you will receive the death benefit (more on this later).

 The bonuses provided by Singlife under Singlife Flexi Income are mainly from surpluses earned from the participating fund.

 So long as your policy is in effect after the accumulation period, you may be entitled to cash bonuses that are calculated based on a rate.
 This cash bonus rate would have to be declared by Singlife.

 If announced, this cash bonus is one of the components of your Yearly Income payouts and may be paid yearly.